 Taking a look out of its windows gives you a glimpse into the painful past of the many people that crossed the bridge under dismal circumstances.

-If you’re staying for more than 2 days in Venice, you’re going to need a few more activities to fill up your Venice itinerary!
-Here’s what you should be getting up to on your 3rd day in Venice!
+Venice is perfect for a weekend but lots of people ned up staying longer.
+If you’re staying for more than 2 days in Venice, you’re going to need a few more activities to fill up your itinerary!

 - This is one of the most photographed basilicas in all of Venice.